pferrot/pferrot.github.io/_posts/2023-01-10-relai-and-butanuki.md

 ## Address reuse

 Both solutions will reuse the same Bitcoin address for every payment.
 Address reuse should be avoided as explained [here](https://en.bitcoin.it/wiki/Address_reuse){:target="_blank"}.
 I wonder if this is something Relai or Butanuki are planning to improve.

+Update 18.01.2023 regarding address reuse: both Relai and Butanuki told me that this is something they are planning to improve.
+Relai said they will fix this "once it's legally feasible" while Butanuki mentioned the "move to XPUB or BIP47 asap".